 “Captain Ravik,” a voice said, low and smooth.

 Ravik shivered.
-The authority radiating from that voice was unmistakable.
+Even as an audio transmission, the authority radiating from that voice was unmistakable.

 “Commander Zarion,” Ravik replied, keeping his tone neutral, though his pulse quickened.
 He hadn’t expected direct contact—not this soon.